cdurrans/FCND-Controls-CPP/README.md

 For this project in Udacity's Flying Car Nanodegree we learned about the physics of a quadcopter to control it.
 We learned to model the vehicle and provide instructions for the quadcopter to follow a desired trajectory.
 I implemented a 5-piece cascaded controller that I tuned both manually and with gradient ascent a.k.a. the twiddle algorithm.

+In order to tune the parameters you'll need to play with the parameters in the QuadControlParams.txt found in the config folder.
+You can replace the numbers mid simulation if you are fast enough to save it.
+To use the twiddle algorithm change the twiddleStage from noTwiddle to initialize.
+See further instructions included in the same file.

 To control the quadcopter, I needed to model its ability to travel in the x, y, and z planes as well as its roll, pitch and yaw as indicated with p, q, and r below.
 Then with the model predict where the quadcopter would travel and implement controllers to make it happen.

 ![xyz](https://github.com/cdurrans/FCND-Controls-CPP/blob/master/animations/xyz.PNG)